 Note

 You may want to add an SSH public key for some users in ~<user>/.ssh/authorized_keys .
-Please refer to the system administration and security manual of the operation system distribution.
-You may also add directly the public SSH key in the vm_spec object using the ssh_key parameter.
-The vm_spec can manage password, SSH key or both.
+Please refer to the system administration and security manual of the distribution.
+You may also add directly a public SSH key in the vm_spec object using the ssh_key parameter. vm_spec can manage password, SSH key or both authentications.

 >>> op = api.hosting.vm.update(apikey, vm['id'], {'memory': 1024})